armack/pdallele/README.md

 The code used for analysis and generation of tables and figures is included in `vignette("sample-analysis"", package = "pdallele")` and `vignette("additional-analysis", package = "pdallele")`.

+## Citation
+This code is available on Zenodo at https://zenodo.org/doi/10.5281/zenodo.10476134 and by DOI 10.5281/zenodo.10476135

+Citation information for the preprint and final versions of the manuscript will added when available